 As of January 2020, total cannabis sales have amounted to \$458,335,971 according to figures released by the Cannabis Control Commission.
-It is expected over 700,000 residents are interested in buying adult--use cannabis in Massachusetts.
-Massachusetts cannabis sales are projected to become a \$1 billion industry by the end of 2020.
+It is expected over 700,000 customers potentially interested in using of a recreational cannabis and adult-use cannabis market in Massachusetts is projected to become a \$1 billion industry by the end of 2020.

-DDM Sales, Inc. acknowledges and is aware, and will adhere to, the requirements set forth in 935 CMR 500.105(4) which provides the permitted and prohibited advertising, branding, marketing, and sponsorship practices of every Marijuana Establishment.
+Z&T Inc. acknowledges and is aware, and will adhere to, the requirements set forth in 935 CMR 500.105(4), which provides the permitted and prohibited advertising, branding, marketing, and sponsorship practices of every Marijuana Establishment.

-Operating Plan:
+Operating Plan

-DDM Sales, Inc. operating plan is centered around a set of standard operating procedures and a focus on continual process improvement.
-All new staff will be required to pass the Massachusetts mandated Responsible Vendor Training Program as well as an in-house training program.
-Properly trained staff will navigate and guide customers through DDM's vast product variety featuring Massachusetts sourced products.
+Z&T Inc. operating plan is centered around a set of standard operating procedures and a focus on continual process improvement.
+All new staff will be required to pass the state's Responsible Vendor Training Program as well as our in-house training program.
+Our properly trained staff will navigate and guide our customers through our vast product variety featuring locally sourced products along with our core product line of the highest quality cannabis flowers, concentrates, edibles and more.

-Timeline:
+Timeline